thenativeweb/node-eventstore/README.md

 # License

-Copyright (c) 2014 Jan Muehlemann, Adriano Raiano
+Copyright (c) 2014 Adriano Raiano, Jan Muehlemann

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal